 - Get high.

-Dexedrine comes in pill (capsules & tablets) form and taken orally.
+Dexedrine comes in pill, capsule and tablet form and is taken orally.
 However, to get high, users may snort or inject it to get an intense high.
 These methods can bring about addiction faster and have serious health risks.

 These are a few of the health risks: